ArekBalysNordic/sdk-nrf/samples/matter/lock/README.rst

       west flash --erase

 #.
-If you built the sample in ``debug`` build type, connect the board to your favorite UART console to see the LOGs from the device.
+If you built the sample with the ``debug`` build type, connect the board to an UART console to see the log entries from the device.
 #.
-Select ``Universal Asynchronous Receiver/Transmitter UART`` from the list in the nRF Toolbox application.
+Open the nRF Toolbox application on your smartphone.
 #.
-Tap on ``Connect``
+Select :guilabel:`Universal Asynchronous Receiver/Transmitter UART` from the list in the nRF Toolbox application.
 #.
-Select ``MatterLock_NUS`` from the list of available device.
+Tap on :guilabel:`Connect`.
+   The application connects to the devices connected through UART.
 #.
+Select :guilabel:`MatterLock_NUS` from the list of available devices.
-The Bluetooth Pairing Request with an input field for passkey should appear on the screen (iOS) or as an notification (Android).
+   The Bluetooth Pairing Request with an input field for passkey appears on the screen (on iOS) or as an notification (on Android).
 #.
-Depending on build type:
+Depending on the build type you are using:

-   * Enter the passkey ``123456``  if the build type is ``release``.
+   * For the ``release`` build type: Enter the passkey ``123456``.
+   * For the ``debug`` build type, complete the following steps:

-   * Read a randomly generated passkey from the console logs (Search the device's logs to find ``PROVIDE THE FOLLOWING CODE IN YOUR MOBILE APP:`` phrase) and enter the passcode on your phone.
+     1. Search the device's logs to find ``PROVIDE THE FOLLOWING CODE IN YOUR MOBILE APP:`` phrase.
      #.
-Wait for a while to establish the Bluetooth LE connection between a phone and an nRF board.
+Read the randomly generated passkey from the console logs.
      #.
-In the app record two macros:

-   * ``Lock`` as Command value type ``Text`` and any image.

-   * ``UnLock`` as Command value type ``Text`` and any image.
+Enter the passcode on your smartphone.

 #.
+Wait for the Bluetooth LE connection to be established between the smartphone and the nRF board.
+#.
+In the nRF Toolbox application, add the following macros as :

+   * ``Lock`` as the Command value type ``Text`` and any image.

+   * ``Unlock`` as the Command value type ``Text`` and any image.

-Tap on generated macros and observe the ``LED 2`` on the nRF board.
+#.
+Tap on the generated macros and observe the **LED 2** on the nRF board.

-You can use Matter Lock Bluetooth LE NUS when the device is connected to the Thread network.
+You can use the Matter door lock Bluetooth LE NUS only when the device is connected to a Matter over Thread network.
-The Bluetooth LE connection between a phone and an nRF board will be suspended when the commissioning to Matter network is in progress or there is an active session of SMP DFU.
+The Bluetooth LE connection between a phone and the nRF board will be suspended when the commissioning to the Matter network is in progress or there is an active session of SMP DFU.

 Dependencies
 ************